 - Full underwriting: If you like the rate and terms you get from filling out the short application, you can submit a full application.
 The lender will then look at your credit, income, and ability to repay to make a final decision.

-If federal loans, grants, and scholarships aren’t enough to fully cover your education costs, private loans could help fill the gap.
-Even if you have bad credit or no credit, you might still qualify for a private student loan with a creditworthy cosigner.
+Private loans could help fill in funding gaps if federal loans, grants, and scholarships aren’t enough to fully cover your education costs.
+Even if you have bad credit or no credit, you might still qualify for a private student loan with a cosigner.

 Whatever you decide, remember to compare as many private student loan lenders as possible so you end up with the right loan for your situation.
 You can see your rates with multiple lenders in as little as three minutes by using Credible — including loans with and without a cosigner.